 A little over a year ago, I spent my spring break in a northern Swedish town called Umeå.
 Complete strangers had invited me to give a talk at a workshop on digital gender.
 A little awkward but why not, right?
 My fantastic hosts at the University of Umeå’s digital humanities center, Humlab, were kind enough to book my flights so I could spend a few days in Stockholm with my sister, who flew over from London to see me.
 After a great weekend being terrible American tourists whose knowledge of Sweden was limited to vikings, Ikea, and the Swedish Chef (bork bork bork!), I caught a flight to Umeå, a charming town 250 miles south of the Arctic Circle.

-Traveling to give a talk always feels a bit lonely to me.
+Traveling to give a talk always feels a bit lonely to me, even though I have a classic car insurance I don’t like driving when traveling, and I also have one of the nicest cars ( More Help here if you want to get one like mine).
 It’s not exactly like a conference, where I’m usually grateful for solitary time because there are so many people to see once it’s underway.
 It’s not like a job market campus visit where you’re accosted by a faculty member the minute you arrive and are never left alone in case you peek behind the curtain (yes, job market campus visits are a strange blend of Wizard of Oz and North Korea).
 Sometimes you’re heavily scheduled, but more often than not you just show up in a random town and try to find your way around.

 The first day of the workshop, I was on a town bus, hoping I was in fact in Vasaplan and on my way to Samhällsvetarhuset (that is a real place, I kid you not; see also: terrible American tourists).
 A man got on the bus after me and we regarded each other with the slightly wary “Do we know each other?” looks that Indians do when they encounter each other in the wild.
 Turns out, it was Nishant Shah, whose work I’ve long admired.
 Bonus: he had been to HumLab before and actually knew where we were going.
 When we got to HumLab and I saw micha cardénas, Annette Markham, Jenny Sundén, and other participants, I realized that Digital Gender was, in fact, academic fangirl heaven.
 The range of talks and critical making workshops (long live Dragon High!) was exciting and the points of contact between the different kinds of research many of us do were thought-provoking.
 New friendships and collaborations were born.
 Don’t beware of Greeks planning workshops – Anna Foka put together the best event I attended last year.